hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

 Why do You Need HESS / DFH ?

 What’s in It for You?

+By implementing this, you aren't just improving your SEO—you are becoming a Primary Source in a world where AI agents are the new gatekeepers.

+Whoever does this first becomes the semantic starting point everyone else is compared against.

 If a competitor claims the root authority for a topic via HESS, they become the "Primary Source."